dabonetn/Apple2Card-Dan-CR-Board-/README.md

 ![FileZilla Configuration](pics/FileZillaConfig.png)

 ### FTP ProDOS Features
-Notice that ProDOS volume names and volume sizes are displayed via FTP.
-The owner/group information is (ab)used to report the ProDOS volume name - while the normal FTP file names are the normal DOS file names.
+Note that ProDOS volume names and volume sizes are visible via FTP.
+The owner/group information is (ab)used to also report the ProDOS volume names.
+The displayed FTP file names are the normal FAT/DOS file names.

 ![FTP Volume Display](pics/FTPVolumeDisplay.png)